Travel

 Learn more about our travel philosophy and our guides.

-In June 2019 our inaugural tour took 22 people (ages 17 to 72) to Western Europe to explore the history of the two world wars.
+Our inaugural tour took people ages 17 to 72 to Western Europe to explore the history of the two world wars.
 We started with three days in London and ended with three days in Paris and Munich, but the heart of the trip was a four-day guided tour of battlefields in Flanders, the Somme, and Normandy.
-Click here to read the full brochure.